cillianodonnell/rtems-docs/rsb/quick-start.rst

   10. The time to build the package.
 This lets you see how different host hardware or configurations perform.

-Your SPARC RTEMS 4.11 tool set will be installed and ready to build RTEMS and RTEMS applications.
+Your SPARC RTEMS 4.12 tool set will be installed and ready to build RTEMS and RTEMS applications.
 When the build runs you will notice the tool fetch the source code from the internet.
-These files are cached in directies called ``source`` and ``patches``.
+These files are cached in directories called ``source`` and ``patches``.
 If you run the build again the cached files are used.
 This is what happened in the shown example.
 Archiving these directories archives the source you need to recreate the build.